 You should hear your burner fire up.

-Why did my water heater pilot go out?
+Why did my water heater pilot light go out?

 The most likely reason will be the thermocouple.